Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 Note

-In the event of critical security concerns that significantly impact the security or stability of a cluster, Red Hat Site Reliability Engineering (SRE) might schedule automatic updates to the latest z-stream version that is not impacted.
+If critical security concerns that significantly impact the security or stability of a cluster occur, Red Hat Site Reliability Engineering (SRE) might schedule automatic updates to the latest z-stream version that is not impacted.
 The updates are applied within 48 hours after customer notifications are provided.
 For a description of the critical impact security rating, see Understanding Red Hat security ratings.

 Verification